IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 # {Platform} Grid Overview and Configuration

 The {Platform} `{GridName}` is used as a feature-rich control for displaying data in a tabular format quickly and easily.
-Modern grids are complex and are usually packed with a set of features like data selection, excel style filtering, sorting, paging, templating, column moving, exporting to Excel, CSV, and pdf formats and more.
+Modern grids are complex and are usually packed with a set of features like data selection, excel style filtering, sorting, paging, templating, column moving, exporting to Excel and CSV, and more.

 <div class="sample-content">
     <img class="b-lazy responsive-img"